ElliottMetzler/the-manhattan-project/README.md

     * Import the `drinks_data_clean_no_header.csv` from the bucket into the created table.
 To do so, you can go to GCP's SQL and use the "import" option, when prompted to choose a source, choose the CSV file from the bucket, with file format "CSV".
 For the "Destination", select the `drinks` database and the `all_cocktails` table.
     * Next, import the `ingredient_prices_clean.csv` from the bucket into the created table.
 You should repeat the following step, but select the `ingredient_prices` table instead of the `all_cocktails` table.
     * Before you can run query commands, you must give it the right credentials to connect to your database.
 Copy the file demo.env to .env and modify it by providing the credentials you created above.
 An easy way to do this is to run `cp demo.env .env` and then modify the .env file.

+Note: The file [database.py](https://github.com/ElliottMetzler/the-manhattan-project/blob/main/code/database.py) addresses database configuration using SQLAlchemy and creates an engine to initialize a DBAPI connection.

 4) Instructions to run the Streamlit app:
     * Run `streamlit run code/streamlitty.py`.
 This file utilizes the file [streamlit_query_functions.py] (https://github.com/ElliottMetzler/the-manhattan-project/blob/main/code/streamlit_query_functions.py) which accepts a number of ingredients, queries the database using these ingredients, and returns a dataframe for use on Streamlit.
 Running this file will produce two lines of output in your terminal window: a network url and a external url.